Python cross-version byte-code decompiler

 In older versions of Python it was possible to verify bytecode by decompiling bytecode, and then compiling using the Python interpreter for that bytecode version.
 Having done this the bytecode produced could be compared with the original bytecode.
 However as Python’s code generation got better, this is no longer feasible.

-There is a kind of weak verification that we use that doesn’t check bytecode for equivalence but does check to see if the resulting decompiled source is a valid Python program by running the Python interpreter.
+There verification that we use that doesn’t check bytecode for equivalence but does check to see if the resulting decompiled source is a valid Python program by running the Python interpreter.
 Because the Python language has changed so much, for best results you should use the same Python version in checking as was used in creating the bytecode.

 There are however an interesting class of these programs that is readily available give stronger verification: those programs that when run check some computation, or even better themselves.